 This is a great way to push your content to a set of people who are more likely to find your content useful.
 Firstly, pick out a few top ranking pieces of content that deal with the same topic to what you published.
 Make sure they contain outdated information.

-Then, use these tools to identify people who shared them recently.
-Reach out to these people, saying that you have new and updated content dealing with the same topic and that they might find it useful.
+Then, identify people who shared them recently.
+Reach out to them, saying that you have new and updated content dealing with the same topic and that they might find it useful.
 The likelihood of them checking out your content and sharing it will definitely be higher.

 6. Use the Custom Audience feature